Starting a new chapter in life is something we all have to deal with at different times in our lives.

 Embrace the fact that you need to learn new things

-New jobs, new cities, being a new mother, being a parent, all require a lot of learning.
+New jobs, new cities, being a new mother, and being a parent, all require a lot of learning.
 They require trial and error to see what works best for you.

 What works for one person, might not work for you.
 What works for the majority of people, might not work for you.
 New chapters are a time of learning and experimentation.